 Voluntary Correction Program:

 Under VCP, correction is the same as described under “Corrective action.”
 Employer I files a VCP submission to the IRS under Revenue Procedure 2019-19 via the Pay.gov website following the procedures in Section 11.
-Employer I uses Form 14568, Model VCP Compliance Statement, including Form 14568-C, Model VCP Compliance Statement - Schedule 3: SEPs and SARSEPs.
-Include Forms 8950 and 8951.
-Beginning in 2018, the user fee for VCP submissions is generally based upon the current value of all IRAs that are associated with the SARSEP plan.
-For example, if the value is between $0 and $500,000, the user fee is $1,500.
-If the value of all IRAs exceeds $500,000, the user fee will be higher.
+Employer I uses Form 14568, Model VCP Compliance Statement (PDF), including Form 14568-C, Model VCP Compliance Statement - Schedule 3: SEPs and SARSEPs (PDF) to describe the failures and how they are corrected.
+User Fees for VCP submissions are generally based upon the current value of all IRAs that are associated with the SARSEP plan.
 If Employer X chooses to retain the excess amounts in participants’ IRAs associated with the SARSEP, they must use VCP.
 If this correction method is used, a special additional payment of at least 10% of the excess amount will apply.
 This is in addition to the VCP submission user fee.
 The extra payment is a sanction payment that will be collected as part of a voluntary closing agreement that will be signed by the plan sponsor and the IRS.

 Audit Closing Agreement Program:

 How to avoid the mistake:

-After initially calculating participant contribution allocations based on your SARSEP plan document terms, make sure none of the proposed allocations violate Internal Revenue Code Sections 402(h) and 415.
+After initially calculating participant contribution allocations based on your SARSEP plan document terms, make sure none of the proposed allocations violate IRC Section 402(h) and IRC Section 415.
 If the contribution allocation exceeds the limit, adjust it before you transfer the money into the SEP-IRAs.